 Only turn off the gas if you smell or hear leaking gas or see the meter running quickly.
 If you turn it off prematurely, you'll have to wait for the gas company to turn it back on.

-what to know and do when the shaking starts.
+what to know - and what to do - when the shaking starts.

 When the earth shakes, drop, cover, and hold on!
 In most situations, this means: